Is a Phone Bill Considered a Utility Bill?

 • Pay your bills

-With all these services carried out by your phone, should your phone bill be considered a utility bill and why is this important?
+With all these services carried out by your phone, should your phone bill be considered a utility bill, and why is this important?

-For one, utility companies might report your payment history to the credit bureaus.
+Utility companies might report your payment history to the credit bureaus.
 Your payment history accounts for 35% of your credit score.

-Can you imagine if another disruptive event occurs and you can’t use your phone because it’s not considered a utility service and therefore, not essential?
+Can you imagine if another disruptive event occurs and you can’t use your phone because it’s not considered a utility service and, therefore, not essential?

 What Is a Utility Bill?